* Latest "Child" in the News *

 Overview.
 Child maltreatment is the abuse and neglect that occurs to children under 18 years of age.
 It includes all types of physical and/or emotional ill-treatment, sexual abuse, neglect, negligence and commercial or other exploitation, which results in actual or potential harm to the child’s health, survival, development or dignity in the context of a relationship of responsibility, trust ...

-Length/height-for-age - World Health Organization (WHO)
+Nutrition and Food Safety - World Health Organization (WHO)

 FIRE101 Jobs: